Answering Your FAQs About Self-Storage Organization and Packing

-Start by listing all the items you’re going to store and their approximate sizes.
+Start by listing all the items you’re going to put into self-storage and their approximate sizes.
 Also, gather up plenty of sturdy, corrugated cartons, packing paper, bubble wrap, sealing tape, and marker pens, along with any furniture covers or shelving you intend to use in your storage unit.
 Clearly label boxes so you know their contents, and keep a list (as well as pictures and descriptions) at your home or office for reference.
-Mark clearly all boxes containing fragile items.
+Mark all boxes clearly containing fragile items.

-Fill containers and moving boxes to capacity, and be mindful of the weight.
+Fill containers and moving boxes to capacity while being mindful of the weight.
 Pack heavy items such as books and tools in small boxes.
 For easier handling limit the weight of all cartons, regardless of size, to 30 pounds or less.

 How To Store Specific Items

-Even with some advice on how items should be stored in general, there are some items that require more specific ways of storage.
+Even with some advice on how items should be stored in general, some items require more specific ways of storage.

 Storing Bedding, Clothing, Drapes, and Linens